 Ready to start CDA Training?

-If you are ready to get started on the first step towards your CDA credential, purchase ProSolutions Training's 120 hour CDA Training.
-We included all the professional development courses you need in an easy-to-understand format.
+If you are ready to get started on the first step towards your CDA® credential, purchase ProSolutions Training's 120 hour CDA Training.
+We include all the professional development courses you need in an easy-to-understand format.
 All courses are divided by subject area.
-Since the course are online, you can take as many hours as you want all at once.
+Since the courses are online, you can take as many hours as you want all at once.
 Or, you can take your time and work on your training for 1 or 2 hours each day.
 It's up to you.